egonm12/css-workshop/README.md

 Create a toast that has:

-- *An icon on the left.* Color and icon can be changed per message
+- An icon on the left
 - An unkown amount of text
 - An optional button related to the text ("Undo")
 - An optional button related to the toast ("Close)